stan-dev/docs/README.md

 2. Install on OS and ensure on PATH: pandoc, pandoc-citeproc, pdflatex

-3. In the shell, execute ./build.sh
+3. In the shell, run ./build.py.

-4. The generated html pages will be in directory `docs`.
+4. The generated documents will be in directory `docs`.